eformat/sno-llama/README.md

-# 🦙🦙🦙 SNO on Spot running llama LLM's 🦙🦙🦙
+# 🦙🦙🦙 SNO on Spot running LLM's 🦙🦙🦙

 A simple method to provision RHOAI on Single Node OpenShift to try out different LLM's including meta's llama and ibm/redhat granite models.